JDC05/weather-app/README.md

 # Running the weather App

-In the terminal run 'npm i' first to install all the dependencies.
+Open the terminal and run 'npm i' first to install all the dependencies.
-Then run 'npm start' to run the app.
+Then run 'npm start' or 'npm run build' to run the app.